amrancz/notes/content/Reading notes/Kolko – Exposing the Magic of Design.md

 - Framing plays an important role in design because it provides a set of constraints.
 When designers approach a problem that's framed in a certain way (e.g. the frame of "Ease of use: The user should neve encounter confusing things or technical jargon "), it narrows down all possible choices to a set of appropriate choices.
 	- One design problem can have multiple different frames that each provide unique constraints.
 This doesn't need to be a burden, but rather a blessing as it further funnels down the choices to the most appropriate ones.
 **	- Frames should be made explicit so that everyone on the team understands where others are coming from and can refer to the frames in discussions.**

+- Kolko talks about "knowledge funnel" (first described by Roger Martin, 2009) – a process of thinking about ideas that goes from mystery, to heuristic, to algorithm to code.
+It's a divergent process at first (design synthesis happens when designers produce many diverse ideas to address the mystery, i.e. the problem + in the heuristic phase).
+Then process converges onto a single, universal idea that can make it into production ("the code").
+	- This is very similar to the tradition double-diamond process.
+Funnily enough, the double-diamon is from 2005 so it's perhaps Martin that was inspired by it?

+- On synthesis, research and innovation:
+	- Kolko talks about innovation as something that isn't just new but also succeeds on the market.
+In this sense, design and research alone cannot produce something innovative.
+Other parts other organisation like engineering and marketing must make it happen and succeed, if an idea should be actually innovative.
+	- What design research *can* do, is find the right problem to solve.
+It can point to an opportunity.
+However, a research with focus on human behavior is needed for that:
+		- "...design research that focuses on human behavior – not on a particular object or service – is the most useful at discovering data for innovation"
+	- So research is problem finding.
+Synthesis, then, is problem *understanding*.
+It can describe a solution in terms of characteristics but fundamentally acts as a link between research (generating data) and design (producing something tangible).